 Troubleshooting an Intermittent Pilot (IP)

 Typically found in induced draft furnaces, an intermittent pilot ignites the burner gas with a high-voltage spark only when the thermostat calls for heat.
 Once the pilot is lit, and the main burner senses the pilot flame (using a flame sensing rod), the main burner ignites.
 The intermittent pilot flame goes out after the heating cycle and remains off until the next time the thermostat calls for heat.

-The furnace gas valve for this type of furnace is identifiable with its solenoid designations: MV, PV, and PV/MV — where MV = main valve, PV = pilot valve, and PV/MV = common.
+The furnace gas valve for this type of furnace is identifiable with its solenoid designations: MV (main valve), PV (pilot valve), and PV/MV (common).

 Common problems with IP ignition include: